axisrow/mychem3d/README.md

 Be careful.
 This application may create misconceptions about chemical interactions

 Controls:
--    Mouse + click -  rotate camera
+-    Mouse + left button  -  rotate camera
--    Mouse + shift + click  - move camera
+-    Mouse + right button - move camera left and right
+-     +shift - gently
 -    Mouse wheel - move camera forward and back

  In merge mode (adding atoms or files):